 Praying is talking to the gods.
 We can do this for a variety of reasons: asking for things, thanking for things, praising, or just a desire to rest in the presence of the sacred.
 Considering how important prayers have been to Pagans throughout time, it is a shame that prayer doesn’t have much of a role in the spiritual lives of many Pagans.
 That’s why I wrote A Book of Pagan Prayer.

 My interest in prayers didn’t end with the publication of the book, of course.
 Nor did my pleasure in writing them.
-I’ve been saving up new prayers; maybe someday another collection will be published.
-In the meantime, I thought I’d share some of them with you.
+In fact, I wrote a second book of prayers, A Pagan Ritual Prayer Book.
+You can also buy my books from me, which means you can get them autographed.

 A holy song may I sing for the gods;